Libdrop: File sharing through NordVPN

 Permissions and user access

 Integrated into the NordVPN application, Libdrop operates under the constraints of user permissions as enforced by the operating system.
 This ensures that users can only share files to which they have ownership rights.
 To initiate a file transfer, a connection between peers must first be established.
-Enabling file sharing for a specific Meshnet peer allows one to start receiving files from that device.
+Enabling file sharing for a specific Meshnet peer allows a user to start receiving files from that device.
 Disabling file-sharing permissions for a Meshnet peer will halt incoming transfers from that particular device.
 You can read more about file-sharing permissions here.

 Fortunately, mobile devices didn’t present the same issue, thanks to their robust sandboxing.
 Likewise, applications on Windows and MacOS operate with user permissions, so there were no concerns on those platforms either.